What is body dysmorphic disorder (BDD) or body dysmorphia?

 Your GP might refer your child to a psychiatrist, a psychologist or your local child and adolescent mental health service for further assessment.

-If your child is diagnosed with body dysmorphic disorder (BDD), your child’s mental health professional might ask your child to complete psychological tests.
-This will help the professional work out how severe your child’s BDD is.
+If your child is diagnosed with BDD, your child’s mental health professional might ask your child to complete psychological tests.
+This will help the professional work out how severe your child’s BDD is and how best to manage it.

-If your child is diagnosed with body dysmorphic disorder (BDD), they’ll probably need help from a mental health professional like a psychiatrist or psychologist.
+If your child is diagnosed with BDD, they’ll probably need help from a mental health professional like a psychiatrist or psychologist.

 Your child’s mental health professional might recommend a combination of mental health treatments and therapies, including cognitive behaviour therapy, acceptance and commitment therapy, mindfulness and medicines like antidepressants.